Hacking my door phone

 In den Plänen liegt die gemeinsame Ader an Klemme 1 und die Rufader "n" an Klemme 7.
 Beide Adern müssen im gleichen Kabel geführt werden.
 Klemme 7 wird im Ruhezustand über das Tasten-Modul mit Gleichspannung versorgt.
 Solange die Klingeltaste gedrückt wird, steigt die Spannung auf den vollen Wert an.

-— Page 3 of datasheet.
+— Page 3 of Systemhandbuch.

 Triggering the buzzer